jlm/maint/README.md

 Introduction
 ============

-This is an attempt to convert the 802.1 Maintenance Database into a web application.
+This application is a conversion of the 802.1 Maintenance Database into a web application.
 The old database was formed from a single Excel workbook with magic formulae to generate static HTML output.
 It was difficult to maintain and keep error-free.

+To modify the application or run it locally in a development environment, some setup is required.
+However if you just want to run it, you can skip to the "Deploying with Docker Compose" section below.

 Installing Rbenv and Ruby
 =========================

 These commands are for Ubuntu.
 For other setups see https://github.com/sstephenson/rbenv.
 ```
     $ git clone https://github.com/sstephenson/rbenv.git ~/.rbenv